CowDogMoo/warpgate/blueprints/attack-box/packer_templates/README.md

 ## Notes

-- The build uses **shell and Ansible provisioners**.
-Ensure your provisioning playbooks and requirements files for `attack_box` are available at the path specified by `provision_repo_path`.
+- The build uses both **shell and Ansible provisioners**.
+Ensure your provisioning playbooks and requirement files are available at the path specified by `provision_repo_path`.
+- **AMI build:**
-- The **AMI build** creates and tags a Kali-based AMI in your AWS account with EC2 Session Manager (SSM) support enabled.
+  - Creates and tags an AMI in your AWS account.
-- For **Docker**, images for both architectures will be available locally after the build.
-- Example Ansible playbook is expected at:
+  - Designed to use SSM (Session Manager) for connections where possible.
-  - `${provision_repo_path}/playbooks/attack_box/attack_box.yml`
+- **Docker build:**
+  - Multi-arch (`amd64` + `arm64`) and privileged for full testbed support.
+  - Images are suitable for CI, local testing, or even deployment in a kubernetes cluster.
 - Customizations such as default user, disk size, and instance type can be controlled via `variables.pkr.hcl` or VARS CLI argument.